Ethnic minorities in Bangladesh: Population

+Major ethnic group

 Chakmas

 The Chakmas are the largest ethnic minority group of Bangladesh.
 Buddhism is the most common religion within the tribe.
 They refer to their tribal chief as Chakma Raja or Sardar.
 Chakmas are considered more privileged than most other tribal Bangladeshi tribes.
 They speak Chakma, an Indo-Aryan language; and have distinctive culture, tradition, and ethnic history.
-Women wear pinon and khadi (handmade) and men wear dhuti.
+Women wear pinon-hadi and men wear dhuti.
 They grow crops via a special eco-friendly method called "Karpas Jhum cultivation".
-They migrated to Bangladesh in the 15th century.

 Marmas

 Marmas are the second largest ethnic group in Bangladesh and they are of Burmese (Myanmar) ancestry.
 The Marmas regarded Burma (Myanmar) as the centre of their cultural life.
-The region they live in was part of the Kingdom of Mrauk U, before the kingdom was conquered by the Bengal Sultanate.
-Since then the region was ruled by Bengali rulers and Marma ethnic groups were established from that period.
+They are regarded as the descendants of the Rakhine people.
+The region they inhabited before was the Kingdom of Mrauk U, which was later conquered by the Konbaung Dynasty.
+For a time being, the kingdom also functioned as a vassal state of the Bengal Sultanate.
 Their cultural traits are connected to their ancestral heritage, including dress (which is called thumbui—the lower part, and angi—the upper part), food (mostly spicy, sour, and hot), writing (Burmese script), traditional songs and musical instruments (for example, kappya, jjea, and kharra).
 They speak Marma, and the majority are Theravada Buddhist.
 They have many festivals during the year, but Sangrai is regarded as the biggest celebration among them.
 It is a tradition to welcome the new year according to the Buddhist lunar calendar.
 This festival held for three days, and the popular ritual during the second and third day of the festival is to splash water on each other.
 They believe that the water takes away all the sorrow and pure up our soul and body, so one must to greet others (even strangers) by splashing water on them.
 But the culture of marma is unique.
 It has also their own language, tradition, culture etc.